windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 </p></details>

-### Create the answer using the question and the embeddings and OpenAI
+### Create the answer using the question, the embeddings and OpenAI

 To create the answer, we will follow the following steps: